4sun5bu/xoututils/README.md

 ## How to Build
 Set the GOPATH at the down loaded or cloned directory.
 In the directory type `go build xout2coff`, `go build xarch` and `go build xoutdump`.

+## To Build CP/M-8000 with GNU Binutils
+You need to convert cpmsys.rel and libcpm.a to buid CP/M-8000.
+I confirmed it possible to convert these two files in the **CP/M-8000 1.1** at **The Unofficial CP/M Web site**.  http://www.cpm.z80.de/download/cpm8k11.zip

+To conver libcpm.a, there is a simple script in the xarch directory.
+The script extracts xout files from a library, converts them to COFF files and makes a library file.
+This script makes a lot of *.rel and *.o files so I recomend to do it in a working directory only for this.
+The generated library file has the same name as original xout library file, and original file is renamed to preserve.